akshaychavan10/akshaychavan10.github.io/docs/MISC/about-me.md

 Hey there! 👋

-I’m **Akshay Chavan**, a **Cybersecurity Enthusiast** and a **Master’s student** with hands-on experience in **Ethical Hacking**, **Bug Bounties**, and **Vulnerability Assessments**.

 ## What I Do

-- **Ethical Hacking**: Engaged in **bug bounty programs** and **red teaming** exercises, finding vulnerabilities in web applications, networks, and systems.
-My work focuses on identifying critical weaknesses and helping organizations improve their security posture.
-- **Penetration Testing** & **Vulnerability Assessment**: I developed a **VAPT Framework** that automates security scanning and penetration testing to identify vulnerabilities quickly.
-I also conduct thorough manual testing for high-impact findings.
-- **Cybersecurity Research**: Exploring innovative solutions, including **machine learning-based threat detection** to classify network threats and malware with high accuracy, helping to stay one step ahead of adversaries.
+- **Ethical Hacking:** I’ve made a name for myself in bug bounty programs and red teaming exercises, uncovering critical vulnerabilities in systems for organizations like Hyatt Hotels, iRobot, HubSpot, and Jobreg.
+My efforts have earned me a spot in the Hall of Fame on HackerOne and recognition from NCIIPC (Government of India) for contributions to national cyber safety.

+- **Penetration Testing & Vulnerability Assessment:** I don’t just rely on tools—I combine automated frameworks with deep manual analysis to uncover risks that others might miss.
+My goal?
+To find the weak spots before the bad guys do.

+- **Cybersecurity Advocacy:** Beyond technical work, I’m passionate about raising awareness and sharing knowledge to make the digital world safer for everyone.

+- When I’m not diving deep into security, I’m fascinated by the mysteries of **space** and **astrophysics**, and how they can inspire new tech solutions!

 ## Why Cybersecurity?

-I believe in making the digital world a safer place by staying ahead of emerging threats.
-From capturing flags in CTF challenges to creating automation frameworks for better vulnerability scanning, I am always looking for new ways to improve security.

-## Fun Fact

-When I’m not diving deep into security, I’m fascinated by the mysteries of **space** and **astrophysics**, and how they can inspire new tech solutions!
+Because I’ve always been the person who double-checks the locks, questions the **secure** Wi-Fi, and wonders if the toaster is spying on me.
+Cybersecurity lets me channel that paranoia into something productive—like protecting the digital world from actual threats.
+Plus, breaking things (ethically) and then fixing them is way more fun than it sounds. 🕵️‍♂️💻

 ---